Arthritis pain does not have to affect your daily life.ย

 Getting the correct professional help is the best way for you to treat your arthritis, meaning you can stay active and continue to enjoy your hobbies, time with family and friends, without the constant worry that your joints will let you down.

 Trustindex verifies that the original source of the review is Google.
+Went to David after total knee replacement,a bit disheartened as my NHS physio said I would be stuck with a limp and little bend in my knee ,David not only has increased the bend but has also helped me walk again without a limp after 3 sessions,he has also given me great hope and confidence going forward ,I would totally recommend David to anyonePosted on Ian IsaacTrustindex verifies that the original source of the review is Google.
+I had a persistent issue with pain for over 18 months.
+I tried various other physios and chiropractors with no success.
+David listened, considered, and ultimately solved the issue and the pain within a few weeks.
+Highly recommend.Posted on Lewis MurphyTrustindex verifies that the original source of the review is Google.
+Couldn't recommend David enough for his help in treating hamstring tendinopathy.
+He diagnosed the problem in the first session and with specific exercises I went from being completely unable to run, to a half marathon.
+Cheers, David!Posted on Alex PatersonTrustindex verifies that the original source of the review is Google.
+David is an excellent physiotherapist who quickly resolved a debilitating shoulder problem for me.
+Very knowledgeable and a very professional service.Posted on BrianTrustindex verifies that the original source of the review is Google.
+David provided physio for me following surgery on my foot and leg.
+He had me back to normal in jig time.
+I highly recommend his professional service and expertise.Posted on G4nonbhoysTrustindex verifies that the original source of the review is Google.
 My experience from my first appointment has been excellent, I was very nervous and suffering pain from a broken ankle, David instantly made me feel at ease and understood not only my physical pain but also the anxiety I felt following the injury, we worked through a program of building strengths, encouraging movements all at a pace of comfort and reassurance that made me feel more relaxed and at ease that has got me to where I am now, back to work, with a better feeling mentally and still using the techniques we worked on daily.
 I personally would highly recommend Hamilton Physiotherapy to anyone who is looking for help in this area.
-Charlotte CHARLOTTE Hughes2025-08-16Trustindex verifies that the original source of the review is Google.
+CharlottePosted on CHARLOTTE HughesTrustindex verifies that the original source of the review is Google.
 I had suffered from long term chronic back pain for around 10 years, since I was a teenager.
 I had tried a number of different physios/osteopaths/chiropractors over the years and had no such luck in getting any real long term relief or progress.
-However, after using David’s services and guidance I have for the first time, in a long time, been able to make the progress I was looking for.
+However, after using Davidโs services and guidance I have for the first time, in a long time, been able to make the progress I was looking for.
 I had played junior football in my early 20s and had to hang up my boots through my injury.
-This year I was able to complete a full season of amateur football with only missing a handful of games through injury thanks to David’s help and programs that he designed specifically around my needs.
-I can’t recommend him enough to anyone who has suffered anything remotely similar.
-A real 5 star service ⭐️ Peter Copland2025-07-02Trustindex verifies that the original source of the review is Google.
-Called out to David for help with an ongoing shoulder complaint, he assessed and set up a weekly exercise programme which eased my pain and gave me strength back, within a few weeks I was feeling much better, also gave me good advice on a historical back complaint as well, I would recommend David to anyone who has been struggling with joint pain, lack of movement issues, he also has excellent one to one skills making you feel at ease from the first meeting. john kyle2025-07-01Trustindex verifies that the original source of the review is Google.
+This year I was able to complete a full season of amateur football with only missing a handful of games through injury thanks to Davidโs help and programs that he designed specifically around my needs.
+I canโt recommend him enough to anyone who has suffered anything remotely similar.
+A real 5 star service โญ๏ธPosted on Peter CoplandTrustindex verifies that the original source of the review is Google.
+Called out to David for help with an ongoing shoulder complaint, he assessed and set up a weekly exercise programme which eased my pain and gave me strength back, within a few weeks I was feeling much better, also gave me good advice on a historical back complaint as well, I would recommend David to anyone who has been struggling with joint pain, lack of movement issues, he also has excellent one to one skills making you feel at ease from the first meeting.Posted on john kyleTrustindex verifies that the original source of the review is Google.
 I cannot recommend David highly enough.
 I thought I was going to have to just put up with a very sore back but even after my first appointment it made such a difference.
 David is excellent, he puts you at ease and talks you through everything.
-I had 5 appointments with him and he gave me some exercises to do at home and I’m now pain free.
-I’m so pleased I found him and appreciate what he did.
+I had 5 appointments with him and he gave me some exercises to do at home and Iโm now pain free.
+Iโm so pleased I found him and appreciate what he did.
 Thank you.
-Anne Gallagher anne gallagher2025-06-16Trustindex verifies that the original source of the review is Google.
-David almost immediately diagnosed my hip problems.
-I only needed two sessions and my hip is now completely pain free.
-Excellent, friendly service.
-David keeps in touch to check progress.
-Would thoroughly recommend.
-Ruth O'Brien2025-05-26Trustindex verifies that the original source of the review is Google.
-I highly recommend David Musgrave at Hamilton Physiotherapy.
-I have suffered from recurrent back pain for a long time, but after a few sessions with David, I now feel the best I have in years.
-David took time to assess the root cause of my pain and prepared a clear plan to achieve my desired outcome.
-I am confident that the exercises David has tailored for me will keep my back healthy for the long term.
-Andrew Richmond2025-05-23Trustindex verifies that the original source of the review is Google.
-Have been with David at Hamilton Physiotherapy for the past three months, after post surgery shoulder, neck and arm pain.
-The initial excersises David asked me to carry out proved to be quite difficult, but slowly after some grim determination and encouragement I now find them fairly easy and quite enjoyable.
-I can now sleep better at night and most of all pain free.
-I would not hesitate to recommend David to anyone. kenneth burt2025-05-09Trustindex verifies that the original source of the review is Google.
-David helped me with my neck and back problems (20+ years of working in the office resulting in bad posture & bad habits).
-He diagnosed and addressed the issues with a set of exercises that I've added to my daily (and gym) routine.
-The posture issues, neck and back pains are now gone, and my golf has improved as well!
-I would highly recommend David's service.
-Marek Kalwasinski2025-03-10Trustindex verifies that the original source of the review is Google.
-David helped me with my lower back problem.
-He was very friendly, professional, informative and thorough.
-Thanks to David now I know what to do should my back problem comes back again in the future - hopefully not for a very very long time.
-All the hints and tips and exercises that David shared were all very helpful. putri hirota2025-02-20Trustindex verifies that the original source of the review is Google.
-I hurt a joint in my back at an exercise class just a few days before my ski holiday and needed treatment at short notice.
-I saw David as an emergency and after just 2 sessions, supported by great advice & follow up exercises, I was pain free and able to enjoy my ski trip.
-Lorna McDougall2025-01-27
+Anne GallagherPosted on anne gallagher

 You need to keep the body moving.
-Rest is not best for arthritis and joint pain.
+Rest is not best for arthritis and joint pain.ย

 While it can be tempting in the short term to stay in one position, in the long term it is only compounding your problem.
-Although it might be difficult at first, it is vital you get up and move around regularly.
+Although it might be difficult at first, it is vital you get up and move around regularly.ย

-A quick Google or YouTube search will bring up hundreds of exercises for arthritis and joint pain – but how do you know they are the right ones for your pain?
+A quick Google or YouTube search will bring up hundreds of exercises for arthritis and joint pain – but how do you know they are the right ones for your pain?ย

 All these exercises are generic.
 They are not specific to your needs, and even on occasions they can make your pain worse.
 That is why it is important to do exercises specific for your issue.

-Above anything else: the best thing you can do to ease your arthritis and joint pain is book a physiotherapy appointment!
+Above anything else: the best thing you can do to ease your arthritis and joint pain is book a physiotherapy appointment!ย

 Working with a professional is the best way to reclaim your energy, independence, and enjoyment of life.

-We don’t promise a magical fix for your pain if we can’t provide one.
+We donโt promise a magical fix for your pain if we canโt provide one.

 By the time you know you have arthritis you are having symptoms of it.
 That can be pain or reduced function.
 This is the perfect time to see a physio.